rvrebcev/near-development-101/code/chapter_1.md

 Also, we added `getProducts()` method that returns all products added.

-Here we have made a very important change - we changed `writeProduct`'s signature so now it accepts a `product` object instead of two properties - `id` and `productName`.
+Here we have made a very important change - we changed `setProduct`'s signature so now it accepts a `product` object instead of two properties - `id` and `productName`.
 Together with that, we switched to another `PersistentUnorderedMap` - `listedProducts` which now holds `Product` as the value and `listedProducts` (do not forget to import it to `index.ts`).

-Now we need to redeploy a smart contract.
+### Contract redeployment

+Now that we changed functions signatures, we would need to deploy a brand-new contract in order to use updated functions.
+But that's not the case in NEAR.

+NEAR API is pretty flexible in terms of introducing changes into an existing smart contract - we can just redeploy it.
+That's it.

+The procedure is exactly the same as the initial deployment - we need to build a `.wasm` file and then deploy using `near deploy` command.
+However, this time you will be prompted to confirm that action because NEAR already nows that there is a previously deployed contract for a given address.

 First, let's build and deploy a smart contract:
 ```bash=